xero/open_qoob/README.md

 - {{!ignored}} : a variable that will not be rendered
 - {{#required}} : required variables will throw exceptions if not set

-**note:** any non-required variable will be replaced by an empty string if not set by the render function.
+**note:** any non-required variable will be replaced with an empty string if not set by the render function.